kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

         - Migrate on-premise mongodb workload on AWS cloud
         - If you have new requirement for Nosql datbase, you would rather go with DynamoDB.

+- Quantom-Ledger database(QLDB)
+    - What is Ledger database
+        - Used to keep track of transactions
+        - You can not update existing record, updates are also processed as new record, keeping history of all updates
+    - What is QLDB
+        - Amazon's implementation of Ledger database
+        - Fully managed
+    - Use cases
+        - Bank transactions
+        - Claims history
+        - Blockchain

 - Amazon Keyspaces
     - What is Apache Cassandra
         - Distributed Nosql database